 UK weather latest: 'Risk to life' as Storm Babet to bring over one month's worth of rain in a day

-A rare “risk to life” warning has been issued as the UK braces for over one month’s worth of rain to drench worst-hit regions on Thursday.
+A rare “risk to life” warning has been issued as over one month’s worth of rain is set to saturate the worst-hit regions of the UK on Thursday.

-Storm Babet, which hit Ireland after sweeping in from the Atlantic, is set to bring 70mph wind gusts and flooding, with people warned of potential power outages.
+Storm Babet, which hit Ireland after sweeping in from the Atlantic, will bring 70mph wind gusts and flooding, with people warned of potential power outages.

-A Met Office red warning states that from 6pm there is “danger to life from fast-flowing or deep floodwater” in Aberdeenshire and Angus in eastern Scotland, with extensive road closures expected.
+A Met Office red warning states that from 6pm there is “danger to life from fast-flowing or deep floodwater” in Aberdeenshire and Angus in eastern Scotland.

+Schools will close in the Angus council area at lunchtime today and ScotRail has already cancelled a number of trains.

 Met Office forecaster Greg Dewhurst said: “We’re going to see prolonged heavy rain, where we could see 200 to 250 millimetres of rain falling within a day which is well over a month’s worth of rainfall for eastern parts of Scotland.